kapsner/rBiasCorrection/FAQ.md

 - Type 1: one locus in many samples (e.g. pyrosequencing data)
 - Type 2: many loci in one sample (e.g. next-generation sequencing data or microarray data) -->
-Currently, both R packages, rBiasCorrection and BiasCorrector, can only correct measurement biases in DNA methylation data of the type "one locus in many samples (e.g. pyrosequencing data)".
-A future implementation to correct data of the type "many loci in one sample (e.g. next-generation sequencing data or microarray data)" is planned.
-However with some effort, data of the second type can be transformed to data of the first type and thus also be corrected with BiasCorrector.
+Currently, both R packages, `rBiasCorrection` and `BiasCorrector`, can correct measurement biases in DNA methylation data of the type "one locus in many biological samples".
+The programme has been tested on data derived by bisulphite pyrosequencing, next-generation sequencing, and oligonucleotide microarrays.
+A future implementation is planned for correcting data of the type "many loci in one biological sample".
+However with some effort, the latter can be transformed to data of the first type in order be corrected with `BiasCorrector`.

 ## Do my input files need to be in a special format?

 Yes, rBiasCorrection/BiasCorrector places very strict requirements on the file format.
 Below is a description of the exact requirements. <!-- for the two types of input data, which differ in several aspects.-->
-However, all uploaded files must
+All uploaded files must

 - be in CSV format [file endings: \*.csv and \*.CSV]
 - contain the column headers in the first row